Palmer Mansion: Later ownership and demolition

-When Potter Palmer died in the mansion in 1902, he left his wife with a fortune of $8,000,000.
+When Potter Palmer died in the mansion in 1902, he left his wife with a fortune of $8,000,000 (equivalent to about $ million today).
 After his death, Bertha Palmer continued to reside in the house, as well as in homes she maintained in London and Paris, until she died at her winter residence in Osprey, Florida.
 She invested heavily in real estate in Florida where she developed farms, dairies, and cattle ranches that she administered herself.

-With these great investments in land, she parleyed the fortune into almost double what she had been left and, in 1918, bequeathed an estate of $15,000,000 to her sons Honoré and Potter Palmer, Jr. They sold the Chicago mansion in July 1928, for $3,000,000, to the industrialist Vincent Hugo Bendix, who had invented an automobile starter.
-Potter Palmer, Jr. and his wife vacated the property in April 1930.
+With these great investments in land, she parleyed the fortune into almost double what she had been left and, in 1918, bequeathed an estate of $15,000,000 to her sons Honoré and Potter Palmer Jr. They sold the Chicago mansion in July 1928, for $3,000,000, to the industrialist Vincent Hugo Bendix, who had invented an automobile starter.
+Potter Palmer Jr. and his wife vacated the property in April 1930.

-Bendix renamed the property "The Bendix Galleries," after adding paintings by Rembrandt and Howard Chandler Christy to Bertha Palmer's former art collection.
+Bendix renamed the property "The Bendix Galleries", after adding paintings by Rembrandt and Howard Chandler Christy to Bertha Palmer's former art collection.
 While residing within the mansion, he modernized the elevator, and installed a barber's chair for his own use.

 Vincent Bendix contemplated razing the mansion to construct a fifty-story hotel on the site, at an estimated cost of $25,000,000.
 However, the project was never put into action, and the property was sold to Potter Palmer's son in 1933 for $2,000,000, the amount of the building's mortgage.
 The mansion stood vacant for years until it was demolished in 1950, to be replaced by two 22-story high-rise apartment buildings housing 740 families.

 The mansion's painting gallery, including works by French painters Claude Monet, Pierre-Auguste Renoir, and Edgar Degas that were collected by Bertha Palmer, was transferred to the Art Institute of Chicago, and the furniture was sold.